Kids Boxing in Lewisham: A Parent's Guide

 "My child is a girl."
 Female junior members are trained to exactly the same standard as male members.
 There is boxing, taught properly, to all children.

 "My child is already interested in competing."
-Children who want to progress towards competition are supported through the England Alliance Boxing junior competition pathway, introduced gradually and with parental involvement at every stage.
+Children who want to progress towards competition are supported through the Amateur Boxing Alliance junior competition pathway, introduced gradually and with parental involvement at every stage.

 "We are not sure we can commit long-term."
 Start with the trial session and take it from there.
 No pressure, no long-term commitment required at the outset.